sixtyfive/de_dmg/README.md

-# Current State

 These keyboard layouts were created sometime between 2010 and 2011.
-The Windows version reportedly still works fine even for Windows 10, but the Linux version basically consists of a centuries-old `.deb` file which is not installable anymore on modern Debian-based distributions.
-Until there's an update here, use it, if you know how to—PRs very welcome!
+The Windows version is unchanged since then but reportedly still works fine even for Windows 10.
+The Linux version used to consist of a Debian package that at some point stopped being installable and has now been replaced with a simple Rakefile.
+See below for instructions.
+PRs welcome!

 # Download and install